brimdata/zed/docs/zq/README.md

 and [operator reference](reference.md).

-The language documenation and [tutorials directory](../tutorials) have many examples, but here are a few more simple cases of `zq.`
+The language documenation and [tutorials directory](../tutorials) have many examples, but here are a few more simple cases of `zq`.

 _Hello, world_
 ```